 When I was in kindergarten, I wanted to be a singer and a circus performer.
 I had never been to the circus, but I knew that it looked fun.
-Floating through my mind were images of colorful costumes, striking face makeup, and exotic animals fighting for dominance on a massive stage.
-All I’d really seen of the circus were advertisements for world-famous acts like the Ringling Brothers.
-Seventeen years later, I finally got a taste of what that life might have been like had I somehow managed to pursue a career in it.
+Floating through my mind were images of colorful costumes, striking face makeup, and exotic animals dominating a massive stage.
+But I found the Cambodian circus to be a whole other animal; pardon the pun.

 A 6-person circus troupe, made up of teenagers training to be professional acrobats, performs for a crowd of tourists and locals 3-7 times a week on the outskirts of Battambang, Cambodia.
-It’s not the same small group each time, either, as there are several distinct stories told in rotation each year.
-The Phare is actually a non-profit school started in 1994, which educates over a thousand students daily and provides general education as well as training in theatre, dance, animation, music, graphic design, and of course, circus performance.
+The larger performances of the Phare is one of the most popular things to do in Siem Reap, just five hours from the training school.
+In both locations, however, it’s not the same small group performing each time; there are several distinct stories told in rotation every ten days.

 Before arriving, not many people have heard much about Cambodia beyond the legendary temples of Angkor Wat, myself included.
 Honestly, you might even picture the rest of Cambodia as a jungle, which is a blatantly false but quite common misconception.
 There is jungle, but I’d say there’s more rice patty than rain forest.

 The circus is a way to have a different experience as well as learn about the local culture without a guide or a guidebook in hand.
 You’ll see uniquely Cambodian arts and themes and problems and humor, and most importantly, points of pride.
 These kids are professional, smiling throughout the show, even when you see that they’ve sweat all the way through their outfits.
 It takes hard work to do what they do, and they’re excited to show it off to you.